 from the Preliminary Opportunities meeting.

-On December 8th, at the Upper Manhattan Empowerment Zone office, Amanda Burden,
+On December 8th, at the Upper Manhattan Empowerment Zone office,

-Director of the Department of City Planning, announced the official kick-off
+Department of City Planning, announced the official kick-off

 of the River-to-River/125th Street Study to leverage the unprecedented public